jerbenasfre/NickName-Bot/README.md

 ## Commands

-Commands for bot prefaced with "dj."
+Commands for bot prefaced with "n."

 - n.help \- see commands list in discord.
 - dj.prefix new_prefix\- change the prefix command for the bot.